NAMTeam/Network-Addon-Mod/ltext/README.md

 ### Modifying Existing LTexts

 Changes to existing LTexts should be made in the English `.pot` files within the `\ltext` directory.
-Updating `.pot` LTexts is not possible using either GitLocalize or Poedit and must be done using a standard text editor.
+Updating `.pot` LTexts is not possible using Poedit and must be done using a standard text editor.
 To make a change, edit the `msgid` string.

 ### Synchronizing Translations